Keats/tera/docs/content/docs/_index.md

 The test works on:

 - strings: is the arg a substring?
-- arrays: is the arg given one of the member of the array?
+- arrays: is the arg given one of the members of the array?
 - maps: is the arg given a key of the map?

 Example: